 - introduced pest animal control

-- other maintenance—such as repairs to existing feature required to maintain conservation values
+- other maintenance—such as repairs to existing features required to maintain conservation values

 In some cases we may arrange to visit you on your property to assess eligibility and proceed with your application.
 During these visits you can ask the BCT staff member any questions you have about your agreement and the activities you want to undertake.